 This program creates the SSL certificate and key files and RSA key-pair files required to support secure connections, if those files are missing.
 Files created by mysql_ssl_rsa_setup can be used for secure connections using SSL or RSA.
 See Section 4.4.3, “mysql_ssl_rsa_setup — Create SSL/RSA Files”.

 This program loads the time zone tables in the

 mysqldatabase using the contents of the host system zoneinfo database (the set of files describing time zones).
 See Section 4.4.4, “mysql_tzinfo_to_sql — Load the Time Zone Tables”.

 This program is used after a MySQL upgrade operation.
-It checks tables for incompatibilities and repairs them if necessary, and updates the grant tables with any changes that have been made in newer versions of MySQL.
+It updates the grant tables with any changes that have been made in newer versions of MySQL, and checks tables for incompatibilities and repairs them if necessary.
 See Section 4.4.5, “mysql_upgrade — Check and Upgrade MySQL Tables”.